jumaluwati/Compliance_Checker/README.md

 # Configuration Compliance Checker with Catalyst Center Integration

 This application provides a Streamlit-based user interface for checking the compliance of switch configurations against predefined policies.
-It can fetch configurations from Cisco DNA Center (DNAC) or load them from uploaded files.
+It can fetch configurations from Cisco Catalyst Center (formerly Dna Center) or load them from uploaded files.
 The application stores configurations in a MySQL database and allows users to define compliance rules based on templates and interface configurations.

 ## Features

-*   **DNAC Integration:** Fetches device configurations directly from Cisco DNA Center.
+*   **Catalyst Center Integration:** Fetches device configurations directly from Cisco Catalyst Center.
 *   **Configuration Upload:** Allows users to upload configuration files for analysis.
 *   **Database Storage:** Stores device configurations in a MySQL database for persistence and easy retrieval.
 *   **Compliance Policy Definition:** Enables users to define compliance rules based on templates and interface configurations.